dcamper/HPCC-htpasswd4classroom/README.md

     admin:$apr1$UxXmd1FO$kD0euf1J9oe8DBWWZBPYw0
     dcamper:$apr1$E8l.uC6S$LfB56u10UzTUFEcSmBpv1.

 Within the .htpasswd file, there is no difference between admin and regular users.
 This file is for authentication only.
-Authorization -- who can do what -- is handled by the plugin.
+Authorization -- who can do what -- is handled by the plugin, and only the usernames cited in the configuration are considered "administrators" with wide-open access.

 Note that changes made to the .htpasswd file take effect immediately, even for a running cluster.